LiXiang618/Strategy-Report-Generator/README.md

 For Windows users, you are recommended to install Rstudio and finish the same environment configuration manually.

-After R is installed, you can execute "install.R" file by the command "Rscript install.R" to install all the necessary libraries.
+After R is installed, you can execute "install.R" file by the command "Rscript install.R" to install all the necessary R libraries.

 ### 2. Prepare input files